 - Authority matters

 Make sure that you have some way of proving to students that you have authority on the subject, even if it is a beginner course.
+Udemy Instructors must be considered as an authority.
 You will need to include this kind of information on your landing page and in your introductory video if you are going to convince students to enroll.

 - Longevity is good